Project Proposal

 16 indoor pickleball courts

-Enhanced parking with additional exterior basketball court opportunities
+Enhanced parking with additional exterior basketball court

 Other Franklin Park improvements could include adding practice lights and all-weather field turf for increased evening and off-season use.